-Automattic introduced a new automatic background updating feature in version 3.7 of WordPress.
-It was meant to streamline and simplify the normally menial (and forgettable) chore of updating core, theme, and plugin files.
+This tutorial is focused on how to update WordPress manually.
+However, Automattic introduced a new automatic background updating feature in version 3.7 of WordPress.
+It was meant to update WordPress automatically and thereby streamline and simplify the normally menial (and forgettable) chore of updating core, theme, and plugin files.

 While that is helpful to a lot of users, it comes with an Achilles Heel problem.
 The weakness is that when you let the updates happen on their own, a human is usually not present to ensure that the update didn’t break something.
 For sites that earn revenue through ads or eCommerce, this can be a very bad thing.
 Especially if the site is down for hours or days before the problem is discovered.

 The best practice for a manual WordPress update is to have a staging site.
 A staging site is an exact copy of your live site that sits on a different URL, such as “dev.yourdomain.com” or “staging.yourdomain.com” or “test.yourdomain.com”.
 Most web hosts will provide a pricing plan that includes some sort of staging site capability.